GameStop slashes same-store sales forecast; shares skid

-GameStop Corp, the largest U.S. video game retailer, slashed its forecast for fourth-quarter sales after customer traffic shrank over the crucial holiday season, sending its shares down 6 percent.
+GameStop Corp (GME.N), the largest U.S. video game retailer, slashed its forecast for fourth-quarter sales after customer traffic shrank over the crucial holiday season, sending its shares down 6 percent.

 GameStop said it now sees same-store sales falling between 4 percent and 7 percent for the fiscal fourth quarter ending January 28, versus a previous forecast ranging from an increase of 1 percent to a decline of 7 percent.
 The company also warned that quarterly profit will come in at the low end of its previously forecast range.